Definition of Drug Possession with Intent to Sell

 Contact Us for Help Today

-When facing a charge with potential consequences as high as that of drug possession with intent to sell, you need the assistance of an experienced drug crimes defense attorney like Anna R. Yum.
+When facing an offense with potential consequences as high as that of drug possession with intent to sell, you need the assistance of an experienced drug crimes defense attorney like Anna R. Yum.

 As a long-time criminal defense attorney and a former prosecutor who once worked at the D.A.'s office, Anna Yum knows well "both sides of the fence."
 She is uniquely equipped to defend against a wide range of drug-related charges, including that of possession for sale.

-The Law Offices of Anna R. Yum serve San Diego and surrounding areas and all of southern California with affordable, skilled, and trustworthy drug crimes defense.
-For a free legal consultation with Anna Yum, call us 24/7 at 619-233-4433 or use our online contact form.
+The Law Offices of Anna R. Yum serve San Diego and surrounding areas, including Orange County and Los Angeles with affordable, skilled, and trustworthy drug crimes defense.
+For a free legal consultation, call us 24/7 at 619-233-4433 or use our online contact form.